0TRUTHER0/0TRUTHER0/README.md

 📧 Email: tt.0022@proton.me

-⭐ Fun Goal

-“Become a better programmer than I was yesterday.”

 <!--
 **0TRUTHER0/0TRUTHER0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.